Valentin-42/bacteria_tracker/README.md

 	   * kalman.py :
 	   Computes tracking from a set of detections using a Kalman filter.
 Create the `Bacteria` class.
 	   * normalize.py : Normalize pixels of an image (cool code but not really used for now).
-	   * 📁 Video / : Contains all videos and extracted raw images.
    * mydetect.sh : Bash script to run detect.py with custom args.
 Compute detections from a set of images.
    * mytrain.sh : Bash script to run train.py with custom args.
 Train a model given dataset path.